Ornament & Crime: Marketing

-Release
+Leaks and release

 Cover artwork used for the album in leaks and later by Self prior to its official release.

-Promotion and leaks

-Self released snippets of the upcoming album on their website in mid–2002, after the release of their compilation album Selfafornia (2001).
-In May 2003, Self updated their website with branding to reflect Ornament & Crime, featuring a red fingerprint embellished with the band name.
-The song "Grow Up" was released as the album's sole single later in the year, issued by DreamWorks in partnership with Streetwise Concepts and Coke as part of a sampler album.
 After Ornament & Crimes delay was announced to fans, a demo version of the album was leaked online on the blogging website LiveJournal in mid–2004.
 Unofficial track titles were applied by fans, leading the song "How Can I Make You Happy?" to be known as "Mermaid".
-Mahaffey initially hesitated to acknowledge the leaks, encouraging fans to wait for an official release.
-While it remained unreleased, the album was only legally available via streaming on Self's Myspace and YouTube channels.
+Mahaffey initially discouraged the leaks, asking fans to wait for an official release.
+While it remained unreleased, the album was only legally available via streaming on Self's MySpace and YouTube channels.
 Fan artwork by Rafe Heltsley was created using the band's website graphics, which received widespread circulation and was thereafter used by Self to represent Ornament & Crimes unreleased version.
-A second unmastered version of the album was later leaked on the peer-to-peer network LimeWire.
+A second version of the album was later leaked on the peer-to-peer network LimeWire.
+In April 2006, a remix of "The Pounding Truth" by Prefontaine was shared on MySpace.

-Official release

 In 2017, Mahaffey began composing the score of the animated television series Rise of the Teenage Mutant Ninja Turtles, co-developed by Andy Suriano.
-During their partnership, Mahaffey selected two of Suriano's illustrations published in 2008 and adapted them into cover artwork for his album, adding the title as text on top.
+During their partnership, Mahaffey selected some of Suriano's illustrations published in 2008 and adapted them into cover artwork for his album, adding the title as text on top.
 On June 9, independent record label El Camino Media opened pre-orders of Ornament & Crime, announcing a summer release date.
 The album was officially released on August 25 as a limited-edition vinyl, with autographed copies being sold as ticket bundles for WRLT's Ellison Place Street Festival.
-Since its release, Self has stagnated on music output and had little presence online.
+Since its release, Self has stagnated on music output.
 On October 24, 2025, the album was published to streaming services in celebration of Subliminal Plastic Motives 30th anniversary.

 Reception

 Stephen Trageser of Nashville Scene praised the song "No One Knows You", describing the combination of rock styling and catchy hooks as a standout of the band's discography.
 Gabe Besecker of Woof Magazine noted its simpler instrumentation as more focused, commending the stripped-back style.
-Gerald Dih of AudioPhix highlighted "How Can I Make You Happy?" for its adaptation of Madonna's "Material Girl", comparing the album's style to the band's debut, Subliminal Plastic Motives (1995).
+Gerald Dih of AudioPhix highlighted "How Can I Make You Happy?" for its adaptation of Madonna's "Material Girl", comparing the album's alternative rock style to the band's debut, Subliminal Plastic Motives (1995).
 He additionally complimented other songs' lyricism and vocal performances, but found it to lack the quirk present in Breakfast with Girls (1999).
 In a separate review, Dih lauded the song "Out with a Bang" as a "high-energy alt-rock anthem", describing its intense guitar bridge as fit for TikTok trends.